IanFinlayson/exploring-cs/chapter07.md

 6.  **Write the actual code**

-    Once we are confident our basic algorithm is working, we can start putting it into actual code in a programming language (we\'ll use Python of course).
-Now instead of focusing on the problem itself, we will focus on the language\'s syntax and finding all the functions we need.
+    Once we are confident our basic algorithm is working, we can start putting it into actual code in a programming language (we'll use Python of course).
+Now instead of focusing on the problem itself, we will focus on the language's syntax and finding all the functions we need.

 7.  **Test the code**